pyOpenSci/pyopensci.github.io/_posts/2024-08-21-pyopensci-monumental-growth-2024.md

 *How do we keep this going long-term?*

 Writing grants to bring in funding is essential, but I need to do more than just write grants.
 Writing grants takes tremendous energy, with only a ~10-20% chance of success.
-Also, grant calls usually focus on innovation rather than keeping a project maintenance.
+Also, grant calls usually focus on innovation.
+They do not often support project maintenance and daily operations.

 To ensure that pyOpenSci is sustainable, we’re rolling out paid online training events.
 Paid events are a revenue model used by other nonprofits in our ecosystem: